 It's important to close or remove as many online accounts and registrations as possible to minimize your loved one's digital footprint and the potential for identity theft.
 Unfortunately, it's not unusual for cyber criminals to target indexed vital records, which include death notices and other matters of public record to aid in attempts at identity theft.
 Most website hosts and social media sites have policies in place to help you close accounts following the death of a site user or owner.
-Facebook, for example, announced plans to allow its members to designate a "legacy contact" to manage parts of their accounts posthumously.
+Some, such as Facebook and Instagram allow members to designate a "legacy contact" to manage parts of their accounts posthumously.
 Members can also choose to have their presence deleted entirely.